Skip to main content

 12 Conclusion: The Future of Comparative Politics Dino Bozonelos, Ph.D & Julia Wendt, Ph.D.

-The Chapter Outline provides a list of the chapter’s sections.
-You can click on the name of the chapter section to move directly to that section.
+• The chapter outline provides a list of the chapter’s sections.
+A reader click on the name of the chapter section to move directly to that section.
 This outline is important because it quickly and concisely provides you an overview of the chapter and a clear sense of its contents.

-The Chapter Sections can be considered the body of the chapter because they collectively include most of the substantive content.
-While each chapter author has endeavored to write Chapter Sections as stand-alone parts, there will naturally be a flow and integration of the chapters.
+• The chapter sections include the substantive content of the chapter.
+While each chapter author has endeavored to write chapter sections as stand-alone parts, there will naturally be a flow and integration of the chapters.

-Key Terms/Glossary serves as a repository of definitions of key terms used throughout the chapter sections.
-The key terms are listed in alphabetical order.
-In some instances, key terms will be linked to external content, such as Dictionary.com or Wikipedia, for students and faculty to explore the term further.
-Additionally, key terms are linked within chapter sections, meaning you can click on the key term and be directed to the Key Terms/Glossary section.
+• The key terms, listed in alphabetical order, serve as a repository of definitions of key terms used throughout the chapter sections.
+In some instances, key terms are linked to external content for students and faculty to explore the term further.
+Additionally, key terms are linked within chapter sections, meaning you can click on the key term and be directed to the section on key terms.

-Summary of the chapter provides a one paragraph synopsis of each section of the chapter.
-The goal is to distill each chapter section into a bite-sized chunk that can be quickly referenced.
-Each synopsis highlights a major concept of the section and serves as a reference.
-These should not be viewed as replacements for reading a specific chapter section.
+• The summary of the chapter provides a one paragraph synopsis of each section of the chapter.
+The goal is to distill each chapter section into a bite-sized chunk that can be quickly referenced, but the summaries should not be viewed as replacements for reading chapter sections.